Pressio/SHAW/website/content/index.rst

     .. container:: m-row

-        .. container:: m-col-l-10 m-push-l-1
+        .. container:: m-col-l-11 m-push-l-1

-            Highlights:
+            **Highlights:**

-            * The current implementation relies on Kokkos, but we are porting the code to other programming models.<br/>
+            * | The current implementation relies on Kokkos, but we are porting the code to other programming models.
-              For example, the first porting will be to a distributed memory using, e.g., Tpetra from Trilinos.
+	      | For example, the first porting will be to a distributed memory using, e.g., Tpetra from Trilinos.

             * The code implements what we call "rank-1" and "rank-2" formulations: